EdgelessPE/ept/doc/en/nep/ability/2-manifest.md

 # Manifest

-Nep supports generating manifest by summarizing the steps in the installation workflow, checking the content that must be carried in the package before packaging.
+Nep supports generating a manifest by summarizing the steps in the installation workflow, checking the content that must be carried in the package before packaging.

 For example, for the following example steps: